 The Pearl’s brunch stands out from the bunch and is served every Saturday and Sunday beginning at 10 a.m.
-Or hook up with friends for happy hour weekdays from 4-6 p.m.
+Or hook up with friends for Happy Hour weekdays from 4-6 p.m.
 The Pearl is located at 641 N. High St. in the Short North Arts District, just a short distance from campus, and is open daily at 4 p.m.
 Call (614) 227-0151.

 • One great option for affordable family dining in Grove City, just south of Columbus, is Plank’s On Broadway, which features a wide variety of sandwiches and entrées in addition to the ever-popular pizza.
 Favorites include burgers, grilled chicken salad and, of course, good cold beer.
-Patrons can enjoy a large all-the-way pizza for four for about $18 or a burger, fries and a beer for about $9.
+Patrons can enjoy a large works pizza for four for about $18 or a burger, fries and a beer for about $9.

 Plank’s is located at 4022 Broadway, off I-270 west of I-71.
 For more information, call (614) 875-7800.

 • Bring your appetite to The Red Brick Tap and Grill located at 292 East Gates St. in Columbus.
 Whatever your mood they have it with a variety of burgers, dogs, gyros, pizza, calzones and salads.
 Peruse the amazing list of bottled and draft beers (more than two dozen rotating taps) and wine selections.
-Happy hour is weekdays from 3-7 p.m, and The Red Brick serves brunch from 10 a.m.-3 p.m. on Saturday and 9 a.m.-3 p.m.
-Sunday.
-Ask about the daily specials, and visit their site for special events at ww.theredbricktapandgrill.com.
+Happy hour is weekdays from 3-7 p.m, and The Red Brick serves brunch from 10 a.m.-3 p.m. on Saturday and Sunday.
+Ask about the daily specials, and visit their site for special events at www.theredbricktapandgrill.com.
 Call today at (614) 444-2742.

 • Rusty Bucket is a casual American restaurant and tavern, a gathering place where people come to share laughter, smiles and great conversation over food that makes everyone happy.
 Satisfying and familiar, the menu is classic American fare, thoughtfully prepared from scratch by their executive chef.
 Cocktails are considered a craft, made-to-order by highly-skilled bartenders.
 From barrel to glass, no shortcuts are taken with the carefully selected beer list.
 The perfect draft is guaranteed.
 Stop by for lunch, meet family and friends for dinner, or stop in before or after the game.
 Rusty Bucket’s motto is great food, great drinks, great people – the Bucket Life.